Maycon1993/Devices-docs/surface/enable-surface-keyboard-for-windows-pe-deployment.md

 > - Press and hold the Power button for 30 seconds.
 If you're connected to a power supply unit (PSU), press and hold the Power button until you see the light at the end of the PSU cord briefly turn off before turning back on.

 > [!IMPORTANT]
-> If you're deploying a Windows 10 image to a Surface Laptop that has Windows 10 in S mode preinstalled, see KB [4032347, Problems when deploying Windows to Surface devices with preinstalled Windows 10 in S mode](https://support.microsoft.com/help/4032347/surface-preinstall-windows10-s-mode-issues).
+> If you're deploying a Windows 10 image to a Surface Laptop that came with Windows 10 in S mode preinstalled, see KB [4032347, Problems when deploying Windows to Surface devices with preinstalled Windows 10 in S mode](https://support.microsoft.com/help/4032347/surface-preinstall-windows10-s-mode-issues).

 ## Download and extract keyboard drivers